kikiyou/blog/source/_posts/ansible/ansible性能优化.md

 # will result in poor performance, so use transport=paramiko on older platforms rather than
 # removing it

-ssh_args=-o PasswordAuthentication=no -o ControlMaster=auto -o ControlPersist=60s -o ControlPath=/tmp/ansible-ssh-%h-%p-%r
+ssh_args=-o PasswordAuthentication=no -o ControlMaster=auto -o ControlPersist=1h -o ControlPath=/tmp/ansible-ssh-%h-%p-%r

 # the following makes ansible use scp if the connection type is ssh (default is sftp)

 #scp_if_ssh=True

+下面是主机配置，推荐上面直接在ansible.cfg中配置
+$ vim .ssh/config
+　　Host *
+　　Compression yes
+　　ServerAliveInterval 60
+　　ServerAliveCountMax 5
+　　ControlMaster auto
+　　ControlPath ~/.ssh/sockets/%r@%h-%p
+　　ControlPersist 4h